With busy schedules and a growing focus on healthy food, more people are turning to meal prep services for convenient and nutritious meals.

 For example, California’s Cottage Food Law allows individuals to prepare and sell certain low-risk foods from a home kitchen.

-To comply, you need to register with your local health department, complete a food safety training course, and ensure your kitchen meets specific health and safety standards.
+To comply, you need to register your business entity with your local health department, complete a food safety training course, and ensure your kitchen meets specific health and safety standards.

 In New York, you need a Home Processor Exemption, which requires you to adhere to specific food labeling guidelines and pass a home kitchen inspection.

-Make sure you understand and follow the regulations in your state to keep your business legal and running smoothly.
+Make sure you understand and follow the regulations in your state.
+This will ensure legal protection for your business and keep it running smoothly.

 What happens to your business if it gets sued for food poisoning or transferring allergens to customers?

-Without the right insurance, a lawsuit can ruin your business financially.
+Without the right business insurance, a lawsuit can ruin your company financially.
 That’s why you need to take out cover for your company.

 General liability insurance protects you against claims of bodily injury and property damage, while product liability insurance specifically covers you for issues related to the food you sell.